rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/334_deploy-packages.md

 ![Update deployment component](/images/dev-guide/deployments/update-deployment-component.png?classes=border,shadow&width=35pc)

-You can click the **History** tab to view the update deployment history.
+You can click the **History** tab to view the updated deployment history.
 It shows information like Time, Generation, User who updated the deployment and Deployment Status.
-For successful update, it shows a _green success icon_ in **Deployment Status**.
+For a successful update, it shows a _green success icon_ in **Deployment Status**.
 While in case of update deployment failure (due to network issue or device being offline), it shows a _red failure icon_ in **Deployment Status**.